Click on a thumbnail for a larger image or click here for a detailed view of Mary's work

 Mary is an exciting new talent in the world of figurative ceramics.
 Her work is sculptural, figurative, painterly and expressive with an emphasis on human emotions and how they are translated in our faces.
 Her aim is to find different ways to convey these emotions, communicating them through ceramic practice, consequently giving each piece a ' presence '.

 The process always starts with conversations.
-People usually like to talk about their childhood and the people who were significant to them.
+People like to talk about their childhood and the people who were significant to them.
 However some of Mary's more recent work is in response to conversations she has had with people in her every day life, the most recent focusing on conversations with strangers on train journeys.

 She emphasizes the human emotions and feelings by embedding broken shards of crockery into the clay structure of the face.
 These shards represent memories, triggering the emotions embedded in our personalities.